With CoastSnap everyone can be a scientist – it's as easy as snap, share, see.

 These factors lead to erosion and accretion cycles (where the beaches build up and erode away) that will be visible through CoastSnap images taken over time.

-Once collated, these images are able to be analysed to measure change and help increase our understanding of what makes certain coastal areas more dynamic or resilient than others.
+Once collated, images sent in by the community can be analysed to measure change and help increase our understanding of what makes certain coastal areas more dynamic or resilient than others.
+Below illustrates the change we can see from last year’s CoastSnap contributions in 2024.